Right Sector

-Right Sector has been described as a right-wing or far right nationalist political party and movement.
+Right Sector has been described as a right-wing or far-right nationalist political party and movement.
 Right Sector was the second-most mentioned political group in Russian media during the first half of 2014, and Russian state TV depicted it as neo-Nazi.
-In March 2014, Associated Press found no evidence that the group had committed hate crimes.
+In March 2014, Associated Press declared that it has found no evidence that the group had committed hate crimes.

 In the 2014 Ukrainian parliamentary election, Yarosh won a parliament seat as a Right Sector candidate by winning a single-member district with 29.8% of the votes.
 Right Sector spokesperson Boryslav Bereza also won a seat as an independent candidate and district with 29.4% of the votes.
 In the 2019 Ukrainian parliamentary election, Right Sector took part on a united radical right nationwide-party list with the Governmental Initiative of Yarosh, National Corps, and Svoboda, winning no seats.

-The Right Sector fought in the Donbas War with its own paramilitary wing, the Ukrainian Volunteer Corps.
+The Right Sector fought in the Donbas war with its own paramilitary wing, the Ukrainian Volunteer Corps.
 In April 2015, Yarosh was appointed an advisor to the Ukrainian Armed Forces.
 In November, Yarosh formally stepped down as the group's leader.
 In December, he announced that he and his team would be withdrawing from the group entirely, declaring that Right Sector had fulfilled its purpose "as a revolutionary structure" and was no longer needed.
 He stated that he and his faction were against pseudo-revolutionary activity that threatens the state, fringe radicalism, and were against violent revolts against the government.
 In a statement issued in response to Yarosh's departure, Right Sector said the schism was due to its continuing a "revolutionary path".
-The departure of Yarosh resulted in at least 20% of Right Sector members leaving with him.
+The departure of Yarosh resulted in at least 20% of Right Sector members leaving with him, together with three battalions of the Ukrainian Volunteer Corps to form a new paramilitary group named Ukrainian Volunteer Army.
 In February 2016, Yarosh started a new organisation called the Governmental Initiative of Yarosh.
 Since 19 March 2016, Tarasenko has been the new chairman of Right Sector.

+In November 2022, the Ukrainian Volunteer Corps was reformed as the 67th Separate Mechanized Brigade and became part of the Ukrainian Ground Forces.
+In 2024, the 67th Brigade was disbanded and its members transferred to other brigades of the Ground Forces, due to alleged preferential treatment of Right Sector members, which led to repeated losses in a battle at Chasiv Yar.